nikistefanov/GM-Spot/README.md

 # GM-Spot
-Website for renting, buying and sharing games, movies and books!
+Website for buying and sharing games, movies and books!